joedefen/pwr-tray/README.md

 ```
 That creates handlers for those special key presses that is compatible with `pwr-tray` defaults.
 Vary if needed (but you might start with this suggestion).

-If you `polybar` for status, then it may be best to put run of `pwr-tray` into its 'launch' scripts, and I had to run it as `env DISPLAY=:0 pwr-tray`
+If you use `polybar` for status, then it may be best to run `pwr-tray` from polybar's 'launch' script, and I had to run it as `env DISPLAY=:0 pwr-tray`

 ### KDE (X11) Specific Notes
 * In Settings/Energy Saving, disable "Screen Energy Saving", "Suspend session", etc., except keep the "Button events handling" and make it as you wish (e.g., "When power button pressed", "Sleep").
+* In Settings/AutoStart, add the full path of `~/.local/bin/pwr-tray`.